 POETRY

-Waxwing is open to poetry submissions during the months of August, September, November, January, and March, but will close once we hit our monthly 300 submissions cap.
 Please send one to five poems and place them all in one document.
 Use spacing and formats appropriate for your poems—that is, submit them the way you wish them to look.

 TRANSLATIONS

-Waxwing is open to translations of fiction, nonfiction and poetry year-round.
-We will remain open each month until we hit our 300 submission cap.
 Submitters should follow the above guidelines that correspond to the genre they are translating.
 If your submission contains multiple pieces, please put all of them in one document for submission.
 Translation submissions should include the translated work in its source language, along with any permissions necessary to publish the work in both languages.
 Waxwing will ask translators for a “Translator’s Note” that contextualizes the work upon publication — please see previous issues for examples of what these notes look like.

 VISUAL ART

 Each issue of Waxwing includes one piece of visual art as its cover image.
 We are open to unsolicited art submissions year round until we hit our monthly 300 submission cap.
 Artists should send one to three images at one time (and no more than twice per year).
 Files should be JPGs or similar file type.
 Screen resolution at a size that displays the image well enough is fine — if an image is accepted for publication, we will ask for a higher resolution file.
+Please note that because we publish three pieces of art every year, it could take over a year for us to respond to your submission.

 FOR QUERIES